suraj-suresh11/WeatherUpdates/README.md

 - [Testing the Project](#testing-the-project)
 - [App Deployment](#app-deployment)

-## Introduction
-This Weather Updates Application allows users to fetch current weather data and visualize temperature statistics based on latitude and longitude.
-It fetches data from the Weatherbit API and displays it in a user-friendly way using React.

 ## Features
 - Displays current weather data (Temperature, Humidity, Wind Speed, Description) for any location based on latitude and longitude.